brave/ledger-publisher/README.md

 options can be provided when creating the object.
 The defaults are:

-    { minDuration    : 10 * 1000
+    { minPublisherDuration    : 8 * 1000
     , numFrames      : 30
     , frameSize      : 24 * 60 * 60 * 1000
     }

 When `addVisit` is invoked,
-the duration must be at least `minDuration` milliseconds in length.
+the duration must be at least `minPublisherDuration` milliseconds in length.
 If so,
 then one or more "scorekeepers" are run to calculate the score for the visit, using both the `options` and `props`.